d3b4g/leonids/_posts/enum.md

  #### Enumerating AD Trusts

  ##### Description:
 Active Directory trust is a secured, authentication communication channel between entities, such as AD DS domains, forests.
-Trusts enable you to grant access to resources to users, groups and computers across entities.
+Trusts enable you to grant access to resources to users, groups, and computers across entities.

 **Trusts Direction:**
 - **Two-way trust (Bi-directional):** Users from Domain A can access resources in Domain B